dtan20441/dtan20441/README.md

 - 🔍 **About Me:**
   - I have taken a focus on the process of data storytelling from transforming and cleaning data into narratives to create impactful reports that are easy to understand and provide insight to informed decision making.
+  -  I have experience in using Python, R, SQL, Excel and Power BI.
 ---

 ## 📊 Projects